sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 Its sufficient to say, that I have finally upheld my word.
 This blog post is more of a reference to my future self, but if some people get something out of it, then more power to them!
 <!--more-->

-TL;DR

-I developed a tool that will blindly fingerprint a non-obfuscated GWT cache file and generate basic GWT serialized strings, ready for auditing.
-You can read the [Conclusion](#conclude) and get the code.
+TL;DR; *I developed a tool that will blindly fingerprint a non-obfuscated GWT cache file and generate basic GWT serialized strings, ready for auditing.
+You can read the [Conclusion](#conclude) and get the code.*

 ### Overview